-History of Patriotism in American Sports
+Patriotism and American Sports

 In the aftermath of the September 11th attacks of 2001, sports and patriotism in America became more deeply intertwined than they had ever been.
 The first sport to resume play was baseball, with a game played by the Mets in New York City, just 20 days after the attacks.
 After the attacks, it was declared that “God Bless America” would be played as a sign of respect.
 Additionally, sports arenas became unique sites for memorializing the efforts of the police officers and firefighters during 9/11 and the lives of all that were lost.
 Consequently, sporting events allowed these tributes to serve as the nation’s most public and ritualized responses to the attacks (1).